Spinach, Giant Winter (Organic)

 Spinacia oleracea.
 50 days.

 The most reliable, proven spinach for winter production.
 Dark-green, slightly triangular, smooth leaves can get giant, the size of chard leaves.
-The sweet flavor is perfect for salad mix when baby size and for bunching when full grown.
+The sweet flavor is perfect for salad mix when baby size and for bunching when fully grown.
 Not particularly suited for summer production, Giant Winter has proven to be a winter staple for us.
-Still good after being harvested from under feet of snow and tolerates the Pacific Northwest’s cold rainy winters.
+Still good after being harvested from under feet of snow and tolerates our cold rainy winters.
 Aka, Gigante d’Inverno.

-Best when direct sown, early spring or late summer/early fall, 2-3 seeds per inch in 12” rows.
-May also be sown indoors in pots for transplant 3-4 weeks after sprouting to 6” centers.
-Great choice for winter gardens in our area, providing food in the hunger gap time of year.
+Best when direct sown, early spring or late summer / early fall, 2-3 seeds per inch in 12” rows.
+May also be sown indoors.
+Transplant 3-4 weeks after sprouting to 6” centers.
+Great choice for winter gardens in our area, providing food during the hunger gap.

-Collect seeds from at least 30 plants, making sure at least 5 are male.
-Cut seedheads when seeds are dry, thresh by hand or by dancing.
+Collect seeds from 30 or more plants to avoid inbreeding, making sure at least 5 are male.
+Cut seed heads when seeds are dry, thresh by hand or by dancing.
 Winnow to clean.
-Isolate from other flowering spinach by 1½ miles.
+Isolate from other flowering spinach by 1 mile.